zhangdongdong7/scenarios/linux/lab-account-management/intro.md

 # Linux User Account Management

-In this challenge, we will introduce how to manage the user account in the Linux platform, such as creating new user accounts, modifying the user account management, and deleting a user account.
+In this lab, we will introduce how to manage the user account in the Linux platform, such as creating new user accounts, modifying the user account management, and deleting a user account.

 ## Skills